Rupert Crosse: Early life

-Crosse died March 5, 1973, of lung cancer in Nevis.

 Career

 After studying acting under John Cassavetes, Crosse appeared in two of Cassavetes' films: Shadows (for which he won a Venice Film Festival Award) and Too Late Blues (1962).

-A life member of The Actors Studio, Crosse made numerous guest appearances on television in the decade prior to landing the role of Ned McCaslin in the 1969 film The Reivers, directed by and starring fellow Studio members Mark Rydell and Steve McQueen, respectively.
-His last onscreen role was in the sitcom The Partners, alongside Don Adams.
+A life member of The Actors Studio, Crosse made numerous guest appearances on television in the decade and then landed the role of Ned McCaslin in the 1969 film The Reivers, directed by and starring fellow Studio members Mark Rydell and Steve McQueen, respectively.
+His last onscreen role was in the sitcom The Partners, with Don Adams.
 Shortly before his death, Crosse was cast as Mulhall in The Last Detail (1973), withdrawing from the role after learning he suffered from terminal cancer.
 He was replaced by Otis Young.